tcr/edit-text/docs/src/getting-started.md

 ```
 # The diesel command creates database files and manages migrations.
 cargo install diesel_cli --no-default-features --features sqlite-bundled
-# Watch an entire directory for changes with cargo-watch
-cargo install cargo-watch
 ```

 **Node.js:** To build the frontend you will need to install [Node.js](http://nodejs.org/) and [Yarn](http://yarnpkg.com).
 To install Node.js, see [installation instructions for your OS](https://nodejs.org/en/download/package-manager/).
 To check if you have a recent version of Node.js installed, see if the output of this command is `>= v6.0.0`: